LudicrousWhale/LudicrousWhale/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on building my skills as a **Backend Web Developer**.
+- 🔭 I’m currently working on building my skills as a **Full Stack Web Developer**.

 - 🌱 I’m currently learning **Data Structures and Algorithms**.